-The Carina Press authors are “Getting In Character!”
+The Carina Press authors are “Getting in Character”!

-What is your character’s favorite way to unwind/relax, and why?
+What is your character’s favorite childhood memory?

 Lieutenant Tom Donald is a dashing young officer serving in WWI.
 He’s handsome, a good soldier, but he lacks confidence in his abilities.
 Oh, and he’s gay, at a time when that could mean disgrace and imprisonment.
 Makes for a very interesting leading man.